Meet Sarah

 About the Art

-My work is an expression of the force responsible for the beauty of our world, and a reflection of my memories and perceptions.
-When I see the ocean, I see it at different times of day—the microscopic plankton floating in the water, the shells crushed by breaking waves, the coral and fish below the surface.
+My work is a reflection of my memories and perceptions.
+When I see the ocean, I see it at different times of day — the microscopic plankton floating in the water, the shells crushed by breaking waves, the coral and fish below the surface.
 I layer these experiences in my mind's eye, pulling forth not a painting of the ocean, but of my experience of the ocean.

 Through experimentation, I discovered that adding layers of unintentional marks allows my subconscious to participate in creation.
-I frequently turn the board upside down and make marks without thinking, letting the painting tell me what it needs to become.
+I frequently turn the board upside down, or close my eyes and make marks without thinking, letting the painting tell me what it needs to become.

 Contact us